It seems like the holiday marketing pitches start earlier every year. Lately, stores begin to deck the halls before kids celebrate Halloween!

 The way that you prepare your child will depend on his/her developmental skills and communication abilities.
 Social stories are common ways of communicating about these potentially stressful changes because they outline the expectations that may otherwise be anxiety-producing: where are we going, who will be there, what are we going to do, when can we leave.

 Set your child up for success as much as possible and bring along any visual supports that might help him/her to request help or ask to leave a situation.
-We love LessonPix for families who need affordable, quick, and easy access to picture symbols at home.

 In our article about managing meltdowns, we talked about the body’s response to anxiety or stress and the “fight or flight response.”
 Shopping malls during the holidays are the epitome of anxiety and stress, compounded by the overwhelming sensory stimuli of noises, bright lights, crowded stores, and people in close proximity!